 Reliably predicting what comes next in a string of text is most useful when language models can also write in plain language like a human would.

-In a business context, language models that can present information in a human-like way will be able to replace repetitive, mundane tasks.
+In a business context, language models that can conduct text analysis and present information in a human-like way will be able to replace repetitive, mundane tasks.

 There are myriad software companies working on automating tedious tasks related to qualitative data.
 What business leader wouldn’t want their teams spending less time on manual, rote work and more time making decisions that create value?